 Available with Spatial Analyst license.

 The Weighted Sum tool provides the ability to weight and combine multiple inputs to create an integrated analysis.
-It is similar to the Weighted Overlay tool in that multiple raster inputs, representing multiple factors, can be easily combined, incorporating weights or relative importance.
+With it multiple raster inputs, representing multiple factors, can be easily combined, incorporating weights or relative importance.

 - The Weighted Sum tool does not rescale the reclassified values back to an evaluation scale.